 I struggle with verbal communication.
-For those who’ve personally crossed paths with me, especially in recent years, that much is obvious.
-Talking ever since my accident has rarely been a simple thing for me to do.
-Or for others to easily understand.
+Full stop!
+For those who’ve personally crossed paths with me, especially in recent years, that much is obvious. vocalizing ever since my accident has rarely been an easy thing for me to do, or for others to reliably understand.
 And both have been getting harder as time has progressed.
 But such is life: work with what you have.

 Update: I looked much like I felt, as evidenced by this A Musical Introduction to The Nexus demo.
 That video was shot three weeks back and was a particularly rough day, despite having a blast.

 Turns out my increasing difficulty to speak wasn’t anything more than a body mechanics issue, resulting from insufficient seating in my wheelchairs.
 Yes, I’ve likely had these issues for twenty years next spring.
 Ever since that very first wheelchair I was plunked into at the world’s shittiest rehab hospital.
 “Hey, he looks big enough to fit in this chair.”
 Done!